 But still there is a single element missing from the picture.
 The compelling dialog scripts.

-So tune in for the third piece on conversational UI from MindK in which I’ll reveal the secret to writing brilliant chatbot dialogue.
+So tune in for the third piece on conversational interfaces from MindK in which I’ll reveal the secret to writing brilliant chatbot dialogue.